Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 discussions
 - [ ] The student actively participated in the online discussions in Discord

-- **Process Commitment**
+- **Adviser Meetings**

-- [ ] The student frequently completed activities on time according to the course schedule
+- [ ] The student met with their first reader on a weekly basis
-- [ ] The student asked and/or answered questions from their peers
+- [ ] The student met with their second reader on a regular basis
+- [ ] The student came to research meetings with a planned agenda
+- [ ] The student left research meetings with clear action items
-- [ ] The student actively participated in the peer review process
+- [ ] The student frequently completed activities on time according agreed schedules
 - [ ] The student demonstrated growth in their knowledge of their research topic
-- [ ] The student demonstrated growth in their ability to conduct research in computer science
+- [ ] The student demonstrated growth in their ability to conduct research in computer and information science
 - [ ] The student suggested ways in which to improve and/or gave feedback on the course's research process

+- **Research Notebook**

+- [ ] The student created a research notebook to record details about their meetings with the first reader and additional research notes
+- [ ] The research notebook contains evidence of numerous dated entries for research meetings and additional notes
+- [ ] After creation, the contents of the research notebook have regular dated entries throughout the Fall 2025 semester
+- [ ] The contents of the research notebook have a clear connection to the research project
+- [ ] The contents of the research notebook give evidence of regular progress on the research project

 - **Project Presentation**